aias-engineering/wool-shop/decisions/0000-error-handling.md

 But I cannot go only this way, as exceptions are a reality in every way.
 The way I go is two prone:
-    1. Identifiable exception cases will be handled as Return Types
+    1. Identifiable exception cases will be handled as Return Types These identifiable error cases are handled as Failures.

     2. There must be overreaching exception handling for unidentified exceptions.